 The plant sector is strategic for the economy and has a very significant potential for national and international development in the years to come.
 In order to seize these future opportunities, it is essential to master the digital technologies at the heart of developments in the agricultural and agri-food sectors and to ensure their promotion by federating all the players in the chain.

 The AgreenTech Valley cluster

-AgreenTech Valley is a cluster (association under the law of 1901) created in 2015 in Orléans, in the heart of the leading agricultural region for the variety of its crops.
+AgreenTech Valley is a national cluster (association under the law of 1901) created in 2015 in Orléans, in the heart of the leading agricultural region for the variety of its crops.
 Dedicated to digital technologies for plant sectors, AgreenTech Valley aims to develop an AgTech Hub in the Centre Val de Loire region, with an international vocation.

 By “digital technologies” we mean:

 - Sensors - Sensor networks - IoT

 - Agricultural Big Data - Data analysis - AI

 - Modelling - AOD - Crop management software